 What’s the hiring process like here at Spotify?

-They are several rounds of interview.
+They are several rounds of interviews.
 We generally will get through, depending on everyone’s time, within two to three weeks.
 Now, within that time, they will meet firstly a set of people which are – they are soon to be peers if they get hired as sales people.
 Their immediate manager.
 Someone from our talent acquisition team who generally is the first point of contact.

 And that leads someone from a cross-function.
 So, not in the same sales team, but could be a team that works closely with the sales team.